 Things You'll Need

-Push all of the contents of the bin to one end.
-Be gentle - you don't want to smash your worms.
-The bedding, worms, and worm castings should fit into about half the box when you are ready to harvest - as the worms have broken down much of bedding into fine castings.
+Push all of the contents of the worm bin to one end.
+Be gentle -- you don't want to smash your worms.
+The bedding, worms, and the worm castings should all fit into about half the bin, because the worms have broken down much of bedding into fine castings.

-Now simply add your newly mixed batch of worm bedding to the empty half of the bin.
-Place a larger supply of food than normal at the far end of the bin - away from the vermicompost that is to be harvested.
-Be sure it is moist and well ventilated, and properly mixed.
-The grit in the bedding should be well dispersed - worms need this grit to digest their food.
+Add your new batch of worm bedding to the empty half of the bin.
+Place a larger supply of food than normal at the far end of the bin -- away from the worm castings you want to harvest.